Our everyday wheelchairs are helping people to be independent, active members of their communities.

 Children like Rishap are often isolated without an appropriate wheelchair - left to lie on the floor and vulnerable to spinal deformities, breathing problems, poor circulation, and life-threatening pressure sores and urinary infections.

-But today, Rishap is smiling and learning to communicate with his family, which is critical for any child's development.
-Thanks to his Moti Start, he can finally sit up right and engage with the world around him.
+But today, Rishap is smiling and learning to communicate with her family, which is critical for any child's development.
+Thanks to her Moti Start, she can finally sit up right and engage with the world around her.

 An adjustable, supportive wheelchair for children.